SriTanyaG/E-Commerce/README.md

 ---

-## 📊 Excel Data (Optional)
+## 📊 Data Source

-- The `Ecommerce.xlsx` file can be used to seed the database with products or users.
+- **Product Data**: The `Ecommerce.csv` file contains product data imported from **Kaggle**
+- **Import Method**: Data was directly imported using **Supabase's CSV import feature**
+  - Go to Supabase Table Editor
+  - Select `products` table
+  - Click "Import data" → "Import CSV"
+  - Upload `Ecommerce.csv`
+  - Map columns and import
-- The `xlsx` package is already included in dependencies for parsing.
+- The CSV file is included in the repository for reference and re-import if needed.

 ---